mhBrice/thesis/article1/article1.md

 it did, it contributed to increase its CTI (Fig. \ref{fig1.6}).
-Similarly to *A. saccharum*, *A. rubrum* distribution is spatially constrained within the balsam fir-white birch domain [@blouin_guide_2008] and will likely expand from existing existing patchy populations in the future.
+Similarly to *A. saccharum*, *A. rubrum* distribution is spatially constrained within the balsam fir-white birch domain [@blouin_guide_2008] and will likely expand from existing patchy populations in the future.

 ## Long-term perspectives for the temperate-boreal ecotone